Skip to main content

 The Transparency Problem Nobody Is Solving

 Most AI influencer accounts do not disclose that the person does not exist.
-FTC rules applying to human influencers are murky about AI-generated personas.
-Several platforms have started requiring disclosure labels.
-The regulatory picture is moving fast.
+The FTC rules that apply to human influencers are murky about AI-generated personas.
+Meanwhile, the platforms are moving on their own , each building different disclosure systems that look and work differently.

-Brands building AI influencer campaigns without disclosure frameworks built in are writing liability into their contracts.
-Build the disclosure practices from day one.
+None of these systems talk to each other.
+A campaign that discloses on TikTok is still undisclosed on Instagram unless filed separately.
+Brands building AI influencer campaigns without cross-platform disclosure frameworks built in are writing liability into their contracts.
+Build the practices from day one.

 Bottom Line